lethain/staff-eng/src/markdown/stories/rick-boone.md

 It’s something that I think about sometimes, even now it’s something I’m thinking about.
 It’s on my list of possibilities, and throughout my career folks have asked, “Have you considered moving into management?”

 What I want to focus on right now is becoming effective as a high-level, big-picture leader.
-Eventually I’d like to develop the people management skillset too, maybe somewhere in the medium future.
+Eventually I’d like to develop the people management skill set too, maybe somewhere in the medium future.
 The thing that appeals to me is that human behavior excites me to no end, and people management is a great opportunity to spend time on that.

 **_What are some resources (books, blogs, people, etc) you’ve learned from?
 Who are your role models in the field?_**